Cyber attack hits oil giant and banks in Russia and Ukraine

 ZURICH Food group Mondelez International said employees in different regions were experiencing technical problems but it was unclear whether this was due to a cyberattack.

-MOSCOW/KIEV Russia's top oil producer Rosneft (ROSN.MM) said a large-scale cyber attack hit its servers on Tuesday and computer systems at some banks and the main airport in neighboring Ukraine were also disrupted.
+MOSCOW/KIEV Russia's top oil producer Rosneft said a large-scale cyber attack hit its servers on Tuesday and computer systems at some banks and the main airport in neighboring Ukraine were also disrupted.

 A Moscow-based cyber security firm, Group-IB, said it appeared to be a coordinated attack simultaneously targeting victims in Russia and Ukraine.

 In Copenhagen, global shipping firm Shipping company A.P.
-Moller-Maersk (MAERSKb.CO) said it had suffered a computer system outage caused by a cyber attack thought it was not immediately clear if it was connected.
+Moller-Maersk said it had suffered a computer system outage caused by a cyber attack thought it was not immediately clear if it was connected.

 One of the firms Group-IB said had been hit in Russia, Damco, which is Maersk's logistics company.